Foxxyyy/Magic-RDR/README.md

 # Magic-RDR

+(I will add support for the Nintendo Switch version ASAP)

 Best RPF Editor for Red Dead Redemption
 Supports only Xbox 360 files, also works if you use Xenia.
 Some things can be buggy like viewing mipmaps or editing files so I recommend to make backups